eigr/eigr.github.io/eigr_io/blog/2023-12-03-distributed-elixir-made-easy.md

 ```

 Just by applying this configuration, and having a container that has the application with the example we wrote in the start of the article, we should see
-the instances starting that should handle the clustering and all the heavy insfrastructure work for you.
+the instances starting that should handle the clustering and all the heavy infrastructure work for you.

 ## Managing State Resilience with Spawn